duckietown/docs-AIDO/book/AIDO/10_motivation/35_embodied_tasks.md

 ### Submission of entries

-The website will allow for submission of entries by submitting a Docker container name, or an IPFS hash of a Docker container image to be downloaded.
+Upon enrollment in the competition (https://www2.duckietown.org/nips-2018-competition/register-for-nips-2018), participants can submit their code in the form of a docker container to a task or module of the AI-DO.
 Scripts will be provided for creating the container image in a conforming way.

 The system will schedule to run the code on the cloud on the challenges selected by the user, and, if simulations pass, on the robotariums.

 Participants can submit entries as many times as they would like.

-Access control policies are to be implemented, should certain participants monopolize the computational resources available.
+Access control policies are to be implemented, should certain participants monopolize the computational and physical resources available.

+Participants are required to open source their solutions source code.
+If auxiliary training data are used to train the models, that data must be made available.

+Submitted code will be evaluated in simulation and if sufficient on physical robotariums.
+Scores and logs generated with submitted code will be made available.

+How to get started: http://docs.duckietown.org/AIDO/out/aido_quickstart.html.

 ### Simulators